Who is the Halloween Switch Witch?Oct 29, 2022

-"No, I'm protecting them from a shocking amount of candy.
+"No, I'm protecting them from shocking amounts of candy.
 And I'll do whatever it takes to ensure the safety of our children!"
 I exclaimed.

 I'll admit I felt a little ridiculous after Sharon discovered an Almond Joy wrapper in the trash bin.

 "Really Joe?
 Almond Joy?
-That's like the worst candy ever," she said holding up the chocolatey wrapper.
+That's like the worst candy ever," she said holding up the chocolate-smudged wrapper.

-"I don't like them either.
-But I ate it anyway," I replied shamefully.
+Head down I shamefully replied, "I don't like them either.
+But I ate it anyway."